How to Convert a Road Bike for Cyclocross Racing

 There's No Need to Spend a Fortune on Your First CX Bike

-It's not such a long time ago that cyclocross bikes were effectively almost the same as their road racing cousins as 'cross started out as a way for roadies to keep some of their fitness over the winter months.
+It was not such a long time ago that cyclocross bikes were effectively almost the same as their road racing cousins as cross started out as a way for roadies to keep some of their fitness over the winter months.

-If you're looking to get into cx there's no way you want to consider using your best high modulus carbon fibre all-singing-all dancing best road bike.
-During the winter you need something that's more on the rugged side with a little bit of additional clearance so a bike frameset that will take a set of fenders (mudguards) is a great choice as it will allow additional clearance for some wider tires.
-A steel or aluminium frame will be fine for your cx conversion.
+If you're looking to get into CX, there's no way you'd want to consider using your best high modulus carbon fibre all-singing-all dancing best road bike.
+During the winter, you need something that's more on the rugged side with a little bit of additional clearance, so a bike frameset that will take a set of fenders (mudguards) is a great choice as it will allow additional clearance for some wider tires.
+A steel or aluminium frame will be fine for your CX conversion.

-Really for cyclocross wheels you can use most road bike wheelsets.
-If you're looking for something that's going to hold up to the demands of cx riding it might be worthwhile considering a 32/36 spoke handbuilt wheelset although most machine made wheels have their uses for cyclocross racing.
+For cyclocross wheels, you can use most road bike wheelsets.
+If you're looking for something that's going to hold up to the demands of CX riding, it might be worthwhile considering a 32/36 spoke handbuilt wheelset, although most machine-made wheels have their uses for cyclocross racing.

 Normal road tires are going to be pretty useless on anything but the roads so you're going to need to spend at least a small amount of money in setting up a cyclocross bike.